Openmesh-Network/xnode-unit-controller/README.md

 - [X] Add new table for sponsors
     - [X] Api keys
     - [X] Associate each deployment with a sponsor id
-- [ ] Associate metadata with each request?
+- [X] Associate metadata with each request?
     - Can use **tags** for this in hivelocity API.
-        - [ ] Ask hivelocity maximum size for tags in API.
+        - [X] Ask hivelocity maximum size for tags in API.
     - Could come in handy if we have to trace machines.
     - Data to store:
-        - Xnode UUID
+        - [X] Xnode UUID
         - Xnode Controller ID
         - Sponsor ID
         - NFT ID
+- [ ] Add new cloud-init script.
-- [ ] Add constrains to prevent data entry errors?
+- [ ] Add more constraints to database to prevent entry errors?
     - [ ] Make sure there can be no newlines on the strings.
-    - [ ] Initial credit amounts have to be in the
+    - [ ] Credits should be minimum 1k maybe?
-        - 50k, 100k, 200k, 500k
-- [ ] Add dpl backend variable.
-- [ ] Include request information on logs.
+- [ ] Improve logs so that they include request information.
     - [ ] Which nft is being targetted at least + XnodeId
+## Maybe worth exploring?
+- [ ] Generic cloud-init options converter.
+    - Turn arguments to proc cmdline things.

 ## Before launch
 - [ ] Might have to enable special account permission on subaccount.